OpenSisma/opensisma.github.io/Documentation.md

 ## Sustainability of the update of the datasets over time

 The Open Data's sustainability is defined by the updating regularity of the data in it, as it is one of the three key factors that define the utility of an Open Data: the *relevance*, the *updating* and the *accessibility*.
 The sustanibility has to be supported by:

-- the financing of the updating over time
+- the financing of the updating over time;

-- an organisation already established in the Open Data Ecosystem
+- an organisation already established in the Open Data Ecosystem;

 - the reusing of the data by  the users interested in.

-In an ipothethic organisational system of our project we could base our sustanibility o the sequent elements:
+In an hypothetic organisational system of our project, we could base our sustanibility on the following elements:

--Provenance and Tempestivity: Our mashed-up Datasets use data taken from different sources.
-Only if the original sources respect the upating time, the timeliness requirement would be assured.
+-Provenance and Promptness: Our mashed-up Datasets use data taken from different sources.
+Only if the original sources respect the updating time, the timeliness requirement would be assured.

 - the financial  support of established entities like the 'Agenzia per la Ricostruzione Emilia Romagna', or the entity 'Regione Emilia Romagna' itself, which could be interested in our analysis.
-However we considered a structure in which the cost and the maintenance of the datasets would be around 0, even sustaining the quality of the data and the updating.
+However, we considered a structure in which the cost and the maintenance of the datasets would be around 0, even sustaining the quality of the data and the updating.

-- we used the international license CC BY-SA 4.0: a copyleft based license that allows the users to share and modify the content with the conditicions of attribution and sharing under the same license.
+- we used the international license CC BY-SA 4.0: a copyleft-based license that allows the users to share and modify the content with the conditions of attribution and sharing under the same license.

-- we inserted our e-mail addresses in order to give the possiibility to the user of contacting , easily and tempestivly,to ask for clarification, to make requests and so on.
+- we included our e-mail addresses on the website, in order to give the possiibility to the user of contacting, easily and tempestively,to ask for clarification, make requests and so on.

-- our goal would be to expand the project both in terms of geographical area, both in terms of data from other datasets that we could connect with ours and involve in the analysis.
+- our goal would be to expand the project both in terms of geographical area and in terms of data from other datasets that we could connect with ours and involve in the analysis.

 Until now we were able to implement the sustainability with the subsequent procedures: